 Hardcopy Books and Textbooks

-During the 2021 spring semester, hardcopy materials in reserves will not be available.
+During the Fall 2021 semester, hardcopy materials in reserves will not be available.

 Instructors are encouraged to rely on electronic materials from the vast collection of licensed databases, e-books, EKB, and from the many sites with Open Educational Resources, including the Open Textbook Library.